rakrup/KubeGoWebApp/README.md

  ` skaffold run `

+ The *skaffold run* during the test phase will run the [run_test script](./run_test.sh).
+The static analysis and test coverage results will be stored in a report dir which would be generated on after running the skaffold command.

 (Tip: can use skaffold dev to put a watch on the code, if there are any changes skaffold will automatically redeploy the application with the changes)
 Using Skaffold, above mentioned command would do the build/test/deploy of the application on to the cluster.
 One the deploy is complete your application should be up and running on the cluster.